Shishir198/LearningJourney/16Aug_JAVA.md

 ![image](https://github.com/user-attachments/assets/4a41ccc2-dd0c-4b1e-a479-024762426d0e)

-it is making use of this eager initialization right what does the disadvantage of eager initialization is hey even this class is not even used object is created right equally we have initialized number so what does Bill Puck has done is resolve that only it the initialization part private static one right it just put it inside nested class a static nested class private static nested class why because this nested class do not get loaded at the time of application when it you start the application all the nested class do not get loaded into the memory only when they are referred when they are used then only it will load.
+it is solving the disadvantage of eager initialization i.e- even this class is not even used object is created right equally we have initialized number so what does Bill Puck has done is resolve that only in the initialization part private static one right it just put it inside nested class a static nested class private static nested class why because this nested class do not get loaded at the time of application when it you start the application all the nested class do not get loaded into the memory only when they are referred when they are used then only it will load.

-it is very fast and this is I think you know you can tell this is also a popular
+it is very fast,

 ENUM :